nkaz001/hftbacktest/docs/migration2.rst

 Data Format Changes
 -------------------
 The data format fed into HftBacktest has undergone significant changes.
 It is strongly recommended to reprocess the data from raw data to preserve all information.
-However, if raw data is unavailable, a data conversion utility from v1 to v2 is provided.
+However, if raw data is unavailable, :mod:`the data conversion utility <hftbacktest.data.utils.migration2>` from v1 to v2 is provided.

 The major changes are as follows: